qcda1/MidniteClassic/README.md

 # MidniteClassic
-Simple module to extract Midnite Classic set of registers for monitoring
+Simple module to extract Midnite Classic set of registers for monitoring using Modbus over Ethernet.